r4victor/brtlx/README.md

 ## How to contribute

-If you want to suggest a new resource, just open an issue.
-The person who curates the topic will look at it and make all the necessary steps to add it to the website.
-This is more flexible that opening a PR.
+If you want to suggest a new resource, just [open an issue](https://github.com/r4victor/brtlx/issues/new?assignees=&labels=new+resource&template=new-resource.md&title=Add+%7Btopic_name%7D+resource+%7Bresource_title%7D).

+If you want to request a new topic, look for an existing issue or [open a new one](https://github.com/r4victor/brtlx/issues/new).

-If you want to become a topic curator, please drop me an email: victor@tenthousandmeters.com.
-I'd like to learn a bit about you, what topics you're interested in, and what you can cover.
+If you want to cover a new topic yourself, you can start with an issue and then a PR.
+I'd also like you to drop me an email if you want to become a topic curator to discuss the project: victor@tenthousandmeters.com.

 ## Topics roadmap